 Although, in ICD-10-PCS, the fusion and refusion are both coded to the same root operation of fusion, coders still need to know which the surgeon is performing.
 This will also alert the coder to look for additional procedures that may need to be captured in the operative note documentation (such as a removal of previous device).

 This is the first time a fusion is being performed on a specific vertebra.
 The patient could have had a past fusion at a different level, but it is determined based on the level that is being fused and not the history.
 In the same operative note, there may be documentation of an initial level of fusion as well as another level that may have required a refusion.
 Here is the most common reason an initial spinal fusion may be needed:

 Refusion of Spine:

-This is when a patient has already had a spinal fusion at one level and now requires fusion again on that specific vertebrae.
-As above, the operative note should be read carefully to be sure that there aren’t additional “initial” fusions being performed at the same time.
+This is when a patient has already had a spinal fusion at one level and now requires fusion again on that specific vertebra.
+As above, the operative note should be read carefully to be sure that there are not additional “initial” fusions being performed at the same time.
 This may change the number of joints reported or other ICD-10-PCS code characters.
 Here are the most common reasons a refusion of the spine may be needed:

 - Pseudoarthrosis/non-union/failed fusion